Sexual content in film: Television

+Adult animation

+Sexual content was introduced as a primary factor in adult animated films, blending subversions with dark and sex comedies.
+The most notorious works are Ralph Bakshi's Fritz the Cat (1972) and Heavy Traffic (1973), and Osamu Tezuka's Animerama trilogy; although many by conservatives and individuals favored in children animation deemed it all as pornographic, it became success as work of arts and alternative to mainstream animation.
+Many modern films becoming more mainstream, such as crude content in South Park: Bigger, Longer, and Uncut (1999), the near-end orgy scene in Sausage Party (2016), and strong use of dog sexuality in Genndy Tartakovsky's Fixed (2025).

+It is also used in realistic drama for adult animated films.
+As such, it is described as "the most poignant six-minute sex scene" between the main characters in Charlie Kaufman's stop-motion Anomalisa (2015).

 Same-sex scenes in media

 Since approximately 2010, many mainstream films have shown sexual scenes between women.
 There have been various films which have been made which mainly focus on exploring the relationship between women.
 Because of the limited films featuring same-sex sex scenes before 2010s, researchers were unable to research people's views on the intimate scenes between women.
 In 2016, researchers Maria T. Soto-Sanfiel and Adriana Ibiti created a report on pleasurable sensations created by watching sexual scenes between women.
 People, including heterosexual individuals, reported that the scenes had different effects on their sexual arousal.
 The reasons were different for everyone who identified themselves as either heterosexual or homosexual, male or female.
 Lesbian women said that it brought back memories of their own experience and created pleasurable sensations while watching it.
 Heterosexual women said that they got the same pleasurable sensations as watching heterosexual sex scenes.
 Heterosexual men related the scenes to their memories of pornography.

 French film Blue Is the Warmest Colour, directed by Abdellatif Kechiche, was released in October 2013.
 The film is about a high school student Adele who lusts after art student Lea and falls in love with her.
 The film explores the lesbian relationship between them and their transformation as characters.
 To showcase their developing characters, the three-hour long film contained almost ten minutes of sexual scenes between them.
 These scenes were so long that even heterosexual scenes in movies have not exceeded the length.
 The scenes were shot in a close-up manner, showing great detail with bold and intimate camera angles.
 Many critics expressed that if it was not a film, the sex scenes would be close to pornography.
 The sex scenes were controversial and received mixed reviews.
 France set the age limit to 12 years, Singapore 21 years, and Brazil opposed to print Blu-rays.
 The movie earned around $20 million in US and Europe.
 It was shown at the Cannes Film Festival and awarded the Palme d'Or, along with many other international awards.